teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 A common challenge in math education is getting students to **confidently explain their reasoning**.
 While many students can solve problems, articulating their thought process often proves difficult.
 Yet, **explaining steps clearly is essential** for developing deeper understanding and critical thinking skills.

-In this activity, you’ll use the [AI Tutors platform](https://my.ai-tutors.ca) to build a tutor that encourages students to verbalize their thinking.
+In this activity, you’ll use the <a href="https://my.ai-tutors.ca" target="_blank">AI Tutors platform</a> to build a tutor that encourages students to verbalize their thinking.
 You’ll guide the AI to ask meaningful follow-up questions and provide constructive feedback—helping students learn through conversation.

 ### **Objective**